samisalreadytaken/vs_library/README.md

 Done!

 It only needs to be included once in the lifetime of the map running in the server.
 Including it more than once does not affect the performance.

+### Math library
+The math library is based on Source engine.
+Working with this makes moving from and to Source development very easy.

 ### Extended player
 Use `ToExtendedPlayer()` to access some of the missing player functions in CSGO such as `EyeAngles` and `GetPlayerName`.
 See the [documentation](/Documentation.md#f_ToExtendedPlayer) for details.